Demi Lovato Puts Home She Overdosed In Up For Sale

 Demi Lovato is moving on, both literally and figuratively.
 E!
-News reports that the superstar recently put the Hollywood Hills home she suffered a drug overdose in up for sale following the scary night that saw her rushed to hospital for several days and then head to rehab, where she is currently staying.
+News reports that the superstar recently put the Hollywood Hills home she suffered a drug overdose in up for sale following the scary night that saw her rushed to the hospital for several days and then head to rehab, where she is currently staying.

 A listing on the real estate website Zillow shows that Lovato is now asking for $9,495,000 for the property, which boasts four bedrooms and six bathrooms.
 The house is also described by the site as having “unobstructed views from Downtown to the Pacific Ocean” as well as coming with more than an acre of land.